 The Velvet Revolution, which began on 17 November 1989, overthrew the communist regime and enabled the return of democracy and restoration of free enterprise.
 Václav Havel became the first president of the free, post-communist Czechoslovakia.
-On 1 January 1993, the Czechoslovak Federative Republic was dissolved through a bilateral political agreement, the result of which was the establishment of two independent successor states: the Czech Republic and Slovakia.
-The Czech Republic was gradually accepted into Western European political structures, joining significant World and European organisations.
+On 1 January 1993, the Czechoslovak Federative Republic was dissolved through a bilateral political agreement, the result of which was the establishment of two independent successor states: Czechia and Slovakia.
+Czechia was gradually accepted into Western European political structures, joining significant World and European organisations.